ameypotnis/llm-bootcamp/README.md

 ## 👤 About the Instructor

-Amey Potnis, I am a **hands-on full-stack developer with 20+ years of experience**, working across backend, frontend, cloud, and DevOps.
+Amey Potnis, I am a **hands-on full-stack developer with 20+ years of experience**, working across backend, frontend, cloud, DevOps and AI.
 Over the last **1+ year**, I have been actively building and integrating **LLM-powered applications**, including RAG systems, embeddings pipelines, and AI agents for real-world production grade enterprise applications.
+I have developed/managing 16+ ai agents in the production. also creator of chat-first.ai opensource wiki based project

-I am passionate about explaining LLM concepts and practical AI tools in a simple, jargon-free manner.
+I am passionate about explaining LLM concepts and practical AI tools integration in a simple, jargon-free manner.

 🔗 **LinkedIn:** *www.linkedin.com/in/amey-potnis-2a62788*